BaratiLab/Diffusion-based-Fluid-Super-resolution/README.md

 ``.../Diffusion-based-Fluid-Super-resolution/train_ddpm/experiments/km256/logs/weights/km256/``

-Note: If you prefer not to go through Step 1, we provide the following pretrained checkpoints to directly start from Step 2:
+Note: If you prefer not to go through Step 1, we provide the following pretrained checkpoints to directly start from <b>Step 2</b>:
 <ol type="1">
   <li>model without physics-informed conditioning input (<a href="https://figshare.com/ndownloader/files/39181919">link</a>)</li>
   <li>model with physics-informed conditioning input (<a href="https://figshare.com/ndownloader/files/39184073">link</a>)</li>